 Selling For Sale By Owner

-Selling by-owner would be a more hands-on approach to selling a house with foundation problems.
+Selling by owner would be a more hands-on approach to selling a house with foundation problems.
 You would be in charge of listing your property, coming up with a marketing plan and executing it, showing the home to potential buyers, answering questions and taking phone calls, writing a compelling listing description, negotiating, paperwork, hiring a photographer, and more.
-Needless to say, it’s a lot of work to sell by owner.
+Needless to say, it’s a lot of work to sell by the owner.

 And, although you would be doing all the work to sell your home, if the buyer uses an agent to purchase your home, you’ll still be on the hook for their agent’s commission.
 So though you would save 2.5-3% selling by owner, the buyer’s agent would need to be paid a 2.5-3% commission.
 When people realize they will be doing all of the work and still have to pay something towards commissions, they look for other selling options.

 → Click here to find out how to sell a house during COVID-19.

 Selling to an iBuyer has become more popular; you can easily ask for an offer online, and a company will purchase your home to resell it.
 This approach does look at the home-buying process as a business transaction, and offers are usually non-negotiable.
 Although the convenience is nice and you may have to make repairs or be deducted the cost for repairs in their bid.
 The other caveat is that they charge service fees and make you pay closing costs.
 The true cost of selling to an iBuyer maybe even more than selling with a realtor.
 Since you’re selling a house with foundation problems, you’ll want to try to save as much as you can, so selling to an iBuyer may not be the best option.